Mentoring Program

 Professionally Facilitated

-We believe that women in health and medical research careers deserve the same high-quality professional programs that are available to women in other sectors.
-Our Mentoring Program is delivered in collaboration with leadership consultants Serendis, who are experts in developing women for leadership roles.
+Our Mentoring Program is delivered in collaboration with leadership consultants who are experts in developing women for leadership roles and inclusive leadership training.

 Connecting Across Organisations